 Permanent Labor Certification at UWM

-A permanent labor certification issued by the Department of Labor (DOL) allows an employer to hire a foreign worker to work permanently in the United States.
+A permanent labor certification (aka PERM) issued by the Department of Labor (DOL) allows an employer to hire a foreign worker to work permanently in the United States.
 In most instances, before the U.S. employer can submit an immigration petition to the Department of Homeland Security’s U.S. Citizenship and Immigration Services (USCIS), the employer must obtain a certified labor certification application from the DOL’s Employment and Training Administration (ETA).
 The DOL must certify to the USCIS that there are not sufficient U.S. workers able, willing, qualified and available to accept the job opportunity in the area of intended employment and that employment of the foreign worker will not adversely affect the wages and working conditions of similarly employed U.S. workers.

-School and College personnel representatives should contact Brooke Thomas (firstname.lastname@example.org) as soon as a foreign national faculty member is hired for more information and to discuss the timeline for your employee’s individual PERM case.
+Contact Brooke Thomas (firstname.lastname@example.org) as soon as a foreign national faculty member is hired for more information and to discuss the timeline for your employee’s individual PERM case.

 Outstanding Professor/Researcher Petitions

-Upon occasion, UWM’s Schools or Colleges will sponsor faculty or academic staff with positions of anticipated long or on-going duration or “permanency” for the employment-based Outstanding Professor/Researcher petition with USCIS.
+Upon occasion, UWM’s Schools or Colleges will sponsor faculty or academic staff with positions of anticipated long or ongoing duration or “permanency” for the employment-based Outstanding Professor/Researcher petition with USCIS.
 Feel free to contact Brooke Thomas (email@example.com) for more information and to discuss your or your employee’s individual case.

 Associate Director for International Faculty & Scholar Services